Employee Ownership Trust

 Your Employee Ownership Trust Experts

-Our expert advisors undertake a complete financial and commercial analysis; looking at the financial modelling, headroom, third-party funding options and valuation, as well as assessing key management capabilities and the best handover approaches.
-This helps you best understand how an Employee Ownership Trust may meet your ambitions and compare favourably to alternatives, such as MBOs or the archetypical trade sale.
+Our expert advisors undertake a complete financial and commercial analysis of your business, which includes detailed financial modelling to value the business and create the most suitable EOT structure.
+They will also assess key management capabilities and the best handover approaches.
+This will help you to better understand how an Employee Ownership Trust might be the best exit strategy to achieve your goals compared to alternatives, such as Management Buy-Outs (“MBO”) or the archetypical trade sale.

-We craft and submit a detailed clearance request to HMRC and finalise any loan note structure.
-Where relevant we secure third-party funding using our extensive network of specialist EOT lenders to assist with debt funding, securing the right terms and debt serviceability.
-This ensures you can focus on your business rather than the financial and tax complexities.
+Avondale craft and submit a detailed clearance request to HMRC and finalise the funding structure of the EOT.
+Where relevant we will secure third-party debt funding using our extensive network of specialist EOT lenders, securing the most appropriate terms and debt serviceability.

-Our full legal pack for an arm’s length sale and purchase agreement, including seller protections, trust deed and loan documents are produced and we walk you through each of these in a series of meetings to ensure you understand all the technicalities and that your sale is kept on track.
-In parallel, we build on the strategy for change management for your team to ensure succession.
+Avondale provides a full legal pack for an arm’s length sale and will walk you through each of these documents in a series of meetings to ensure that you understand all the technicalities and that your sale is kept on track.
+Concurrently with the legal process, we create the change management strategy for your team to ensure a seamless succession.

-An Employee Ownership Trust (EOT) business sale is at 0% Capital Gains Tax and at full commercial value; a great reward for you and your team.
-EOT is a regular limited company run on commercial terms, however the shares are owned by a trust for the benefit of all the employees.
-For your EOT we use a new trust company limited by guarantee, so it does not have shares or shareholders which protects employees from liability.
-It enables employee mobility without share transfers, thereby reducing succession issues.
+An EOT business sale currently attracts 0% Capital Gains Tax and can achieve full commercial value for your business.
+The EOT company is a regular limited company run on commercial terms but with the shares owned by a trust for the benefit of all the employees.
+For your EOT we will use a new trust company limited by guarantee, so it does not have shares or shareholders, which protects employees from liability.
+The EOT structure facilitates employee mobility without share transfers, thereby reducing future succession issues.

-Being employee owned means companies run things more openly, support a team that’s driven and committed to the future of the business and they reward everyone with an annual profit share.
-Employee owned businesses are proud to be part of a growing movement of progressive businesses putting people first.
+Transitioning to employee-ownership results in most companies being run in a more transparent way, with support for a team that is driven and committed to the future of the business and all eligible employees being rewarded with an annual profit share.
+Employee-owned businesses are proud to be part of a growing movement of progressive businesses putting people first.

 Why sell to an Employee Ownership Trust?

-Employee Ownership Trust businesses are not new – John Lewis is probably the oldest example.
-Many owners are now choosing to sell their businesses to their employees via employee trusts because of the many advantages.
+Employee Ownership Trust businesses are not new – John Lewis is probably the oldest example, but many owners are now choosing this exit route as there are many advantages.
 In particular:

-• EOT sales are highly attractive because subject to HMRC clearance, they are 100% tax-free; the Government is incentivising such sales as there is significant evidence that EOT’s are sustainable and lead to greater productivity.
+• EOT sales are highly attractive because, subject to HMRC clearance, they are 100% free of Capital Gains Tax.
+The Government is incentivising these sales as there is significant evidence that EOT businesses are sustainable and lead to greater productivity.

 • There are benefits for the employees: tax-free bonuses, better job security, and a feeling of inclusiveness.

-• The process can be vendor-led and employees are not required to drive the approach as would be the case in a Management Buy-Out (MBO).
+• The process can be vendor-led, and employees are not required to drive the approach as would be the case in an MBO.

 • They are more immediate and require less due diligence than trade sales.